 What do you say to someone who has just lost a loved one and how do you support them?

 Whether you call, send a card or flowers, or visit, the important thing is to make a gesture that lets the family know you’re thinking of them and share their sorrow.
-While times are changing and proper funeral etiquette is evolving, texts, emails, and Tweets are still too informal for expressing sympathy.
+While times are changing and proper funeral etiquette is evolving, texts, emails, and tweets are still too informal for expressing sympathy.
 It is still much better to reach out using traditional communication methods such as a telephone call or hand written note.

 When hearing the news…